JellyYJ/BirdSighting/README.md

 # 1 Installation

 ```
-To run the birdSighting website, you need to followings steps:
+Steps to run the application locally:
 ```

 1.Make sure the directory is /birdSighting if not run: cd birdSighting